 It is slightly expensive but not unaffordable.
 The most notable drawback is that it requires frequent applications to unlock its full anti-fungal and anti-bacterial benefits, but that’s offset by how gentle it is on your cat’s skin and coat.

-7. Espree Silky Show Aloe Vera Cat Shampoo
+8. Espree Silky Show Aloe Vera Dog & Cat Shampoo

 If all you’re looking for is a cat shampoo that does a great job of cleaning your cat and giving them a shiny coat, this is it.
 While it doesn’t do much else, that’s all you need for most cats.

-It uses a soothing aloe vera formula that is great for your cat’s skin, and Espree makes this Silky Show Aloe Vera Cat Shampoo in the United States.
+It uses a soothing aloe vera formula that is great for your cat’s skin, and Espree Silky Show Aloe Vera Dog & Cat Shampoo is made in the United States.
 It cleans a cat’s coat and conditions it so it’s ultra-soft to the touch.